Eurostar Premier: London to Paris

 Image: Main course served in Eurostar Premier. © 2026 Palates & Miles

 On this journey, the chicken hot option was the correct choice for a late morning departure.
-Warm, straightforward and easy to eat without turning the table into a project, it does its job and lets the rest of the service carry the experience.
+Warm, straightforward and easy to eat without turning the table into a project, it does its job and lets the rest of the service on board carry the experience.
 Trays arrive cleanly presented, portions are sensible and the pacing is calm.

 Arrival in Paris